 You can find more information on the proposed Crosstown bike project here.

 In late 2019, DDOT completed installation of bike lanes along Franklin Street NE between 7th and 12th St. NE.
 These lanes will improve safety for all road users and residents along this stretch, and provide a safer, separated connection to the Metropolitan Branch Trail.

-DDOT also plans to install upgraded pedestrian warning signals at the intersection of Franklin and 6th St. NE.
+DDOT also installed upgraded pedestrian LED flashing warning signals at the intersection of 6th and Franklin NE in the summer of 2020.

 You can view video of the May 31, 2019 community meeting on the Franklin St. bike lanes and traffic calming efforts here.

 DDOT has also released updated plans to install protected bike lanes on 8th St. NE, closing a gap in the popular Metropolitan Branch Trail.
 These plans would (1) install a protected bike lane on the west side of 8th St NE and (2) convert 8th St NE to one-way, northbound, between Edgewood St and Monroe St NE.

 Hamlin Street Pedestrian Bridge